blab-lab/vsaSentence/README.md

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).
 To ensure compatibility, use a version from ~August 2024.

-Begin making a wide table (suitable for correlations) with one row per speaker using `get_speakerData.m`.
+Begin making a wide table (suitable for correlations) with one row per speaker using `gen_speakerData.m`.

 The main vowel-data assembling step is:
 `sentenceVow = gen_vowelSegment_dataTable(dataPaths, 0);`